jwkidd3/EKS/labs/lab13/README.md

 10. **Network Policies and Security** - Traffic control and isolation
 11. **StatefulSets and Headless Services** - Stateful application management
 12. **Ingress and Load Balancing** - HTTP/HTTPS traffic routing
-13. **Monitoring and Troubleshooting** - Advanced debugging and deployment patterns
+13. **Monitoring and Troubleshooting** - Debugging and operational practices

 You now have hands-on experience with essential EKS and Kubernetes concepts!

 ---

-**Remember**: Practice these concepts in real-world scenarios to master EKS!
+**Remember**: Always use your assigned username prefix (userX-) for all resources you create!